Matvey787/myProgLanguage/README.md

 - Download Latex extension
     Go to VS Code extensions, download <b>LaTeX Workshop</b>
-    Then open settings.json (ctrl + shift + p and find this file) and copy code from [latex settings for json file](forReadme/latexSettingJson.txt).
+    Then open settings.json (ctrl + shift + p and find this file) and copy code from [latex settings for settings.json](forReadme/latexSettingJson.txt).

-- Now we are ready for running latex in VS Code
+- Now we are ready for running latex in VS Code.
     Create .tex file in your repository and write your code.
 Then press ctrl + s and you will see your auto generate pdf file in your repository.